ildyria/Dance/Brno/Extensions.md

 Focus on one of two (either going up or going down).
 However do not stay only up (e.g. in extension) as this makes the dance stiff.

+# Opposite

+### Waltz

+When going down, shoulder goes even lower.
+When going up, heads extends even more.
+On 2, slightly relax the shoulders.

+It is the same movement as breathing with the shoulders (but very light).
+Inhale on 2.
+Exhale on 3 and 1.

+**To apply to other dances**

+### Tango

+In tango we don't have a swing, thus this movement is applied during Slow. on Slow you *load* and on Quick you lower the shoulders.